docker/docs/install.md

 You can also download the commercially supported Docker Engine packages from this page by clicking the download buttons at upper right (see below for details).

 ## Prerequisites

-DTR 1.1 requires the following:
+DTR 1.2.0 requires the following:

-* Commercially supported Docker Engine 1.6.1 or later running on an Ubuntu 14.04 LTS, RHEL 7.1 or RHEL 7.0 host.
+* Commercially supported Docker Engine 1.6.2-cs5 or later running on an Ubuntu 14.04 LTS, RHEL 7.1, RHEL 7.0, or CentOS 7.1 host.
 (See below for instructions on how to install the commercially supported Docker Engine.)

 > **Note:** In order to remain in compliance with your DTR support agreement,